css/csso/README.md

 .module2-qux { font-size: 1.5em; background: yellow; width: 50px; }
 ```

 It can be assumed that first two rules are never used with the second two on the same markup.
-But we can't know that for sure without markup.
+But we can't say that for sure without a markup review.
 The optimizer doesn't know it either and will perform safe transformations only.
 The result will be the same as input but with no spaces and some semicolons:

 ```css
 .module1-foo{color:red}.module1-bar{font-size:1.5em;background:#ff0}.module2-baz{color:red}.module2-qux{font-size:1.5em;background:#ff0;width:50px}
 ```

-But with usage data `CSSO` can get better output.
+With usage data `CSSO` can produce better output.
 If follow usage data is provided:

 ```json
 {